|Nutrition Facts (per serving)|

 1/3 cup heavy cream

 1 ounce Parmesan cheese, grated, for serving (about 1/3 cup)

 Gather the ingredients.

-Select the Instant Pot sauté button.
+In a 6-quart Instant Pot, select the sauté button.
 When the display reads "hot," add the oil and diced vegetables—onion, carrots and celery.
 Cook, stirring, for about 4 minutes, or until the onion is softened.

 Add the ground beef, garlic, salt, pepper, and thyme and continue cooking, stirring frequently, until the meat is no longer pink.
 Drain and discard excess fat, if desired.

 Add the wine and chicken stock and stir, scraping up any browned bits stuck on the bottom of the pot.

 Add the bay leaves and crushed tomatoes to the Instant Pot.

 Secure the lid on the pot and ensure the valve is in the sealing position.
 Choose the pressure cook or manual setting (high pressure), and set the time for 20 minutes.
 When the time is up, carefully release the pressure following the manufacturer's instructions for a quick release.